Axway/amplify-central/content/en/docs/amplify_relnotes/20220523_analytics_relnotes.md

 ## Known limitations

-The following limitations exist in this update:
+The following limitation exists in this update:

-* Business insights / App usage: filtering per application is not working as the application listed only reference the SaaS gateway application and not any other dataplane application (usage plan for AWS / Application for v7 / subscription for Azure)
+* Business insights / App usage: filtering per application is not working, as the application listed only references the SaaS gateway application and not other dataplane applications (usage plan for AWS / Application for v7 / subscription for Azure).